As you look around, make sure to check out my Disclosure and Privacy Policies

 This is a home for those seeking community and answers from the One who taught us to ask the hard questions.

-Join me in my journey, learning how to live with Christ while Surviving The Real World.
+Join me in my journey, learning how to walk with Christ while Surviving The Real World

 My fellow Real-Human-In-Training, I welcome you!